 THE LARRABEE STORY

-In 2010, I was living in my apartment on Larrabee Street in West Hollywood, California.
-That December I took a candle making glass in Los Angeles with friends.
-Having been a life-long scented candle aficionado, I was eager to learn.
-I enjoyed it enough that I bought some equipment and supplies to take home.
-The plan was to make a dozen scented soy wax candles and give them as holiday gifts.
+In December 2010, I took a candle making class with friends.
+I bought some equipment and supplies to make a dozen scented soy wax candles as holiday gifts.
+But that plan got delayed.

 In 2019, I was back home on Larrabee Street in West Hollywood, CA. At that point, I didn't want to go back to my career in television.
 I had completely shut down creatively.
-That's when I stumbled upon the box of candle making supplies & equipment I had purchased nine years earlier..
-And I finally made those candles.
+That's when I stumbled upon the box of candle making supplies & equipment I had purchased nine years earlier.

-I gave those first candles as gifts, and people really enjoyed them.
-And the candle making turned out to be a process that allowed me to focus and gave me a break from the anxiety and depression I was still struggling to manage.
+I finally made those candles and the process allowed me to focus and provided a break from the anxiety and depression I was still struggling to manage.
 Making candles had turned out to be more than a hobby, but a calming tool for healing as well.

 Inspired by my love for vanilla, that first candle smelled like baking cookies.
 I found myself buying more wax & experimenting with fragrances.
 The next was an evergreen scent inspired by family's Christmas tree farm in upstate New York.
 Eventually, those became the first two LARRABEE candles named "Get Baked" & "Snowridge."
-Before I gave away those candles, I decided to include to include the story about what inspired each of them.
+Before I gifted those candles, I decided to include the story about what inspired each of them.

 Months later, I realized I had instinctually returned to what I missed most from my television career, storytelling.
 Each new scent had a story, and I loved the that I could create candles that have a personal connection from the very beginning.